- Periodontal Disease

 If caught early, gingivitis can be treated fairly easily and effectively.
-A small mirror and a probing tool is used to spot bleeding gums.
+A small mirror and a probing tool are used to spot bleeding gums.

 Scaling and Root Planing

-Some cases of acute periodontal (gum) disease that do not respond to more conventional treatment and self-care such as flossing may require a special kind of cleaning called scaling and root planing.
+Some cases of acute periodontal (gum) disease that does not respond to more conventional treatment and self-care such as flossing may require a special kind of cleaning called scaling and root planing.

 In some cases, periodontal procedures help lay the groundwork for restorative and cosmetic dentistry and/or improve the esthetics of your gum line.